May 19th, 2012

 â€˘ MARY JEAN BERRY, 41, of 903 Abrams, was arrested Wednesday on charges of driving while license suspended/invalid â€“ no insurance, failure to maintain financial responsibility and a warrant from another agency.

 â€˘ KIMBERLY FOSTER, 30, of Farmington, N.M., was arrested Wednesday on charegs of unauthorized use of a motor vehicle and failure to identify â€“ giving false information.

 The Big Spring Police Department reported the following activity between 7 a.m.
 Thursday and 7 a.m. today:

-â€˘ RAYMOND LEE SHOOK, 26, of Electra, Texas, was arrested Thursday on a charge of public intoxication.
+â€˘ ROBERT RUBEN SANCHEZ, 47, of 1023 Stadium, was arrested Thursday on a charge of public intoxication with three prior convictions.

 â€˘ CATISHA DEANN MINTER, 28, of 2521 Dow, was arrested Thursday on a warrant for permitting unlicensed minor to drive (parent or guardian).